DLXPlugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

-= 3.0.1 =
+= 3.0.2 =
-A few bug fixes, with the most notable being the lazy loading not working when set to non-inline mode with DomReady as the trigger.
-The inline lazy loading button now remembers its label correctly.
+A bug fix for a few PHP warnings when TOC Plus is installed.